Relaxation of first-class constraints and the quantization of gauge theories: from "matter without matter" to the reappearance of time in quantum gravity: Introduction

 Unimodular gravity theories have attracted a considerable amount of attention in recent years.
 As is well-known, an approach to unimodular gravity can be obtained by the requirement that the theory be invariant with respect to a restricted class of diffeomorphisms, the so-called volume-preserving, area-preserving or divergenceless diffeomorphisms \cite{Arnold,Wolski,Bose,Arakelian,Floratos,Bars,Wit,closed,Kugo}; i.e., by the diffeomorphisms generated by the divergenceless transverse vector fields.
-In such a formalism, the Hamiltonian constraint \eref{Hzero} is not satisfied at all points, but its value is related to an integration constant that plays the role of the cosmological constant.
+In such a formalism, the Hamiltonian constraint \eref{Hzero} is not satisfied at all points, but the value of the Hamiltonian [the left-hand side of the constraint equation \eref{Hzero}] is related to an integration constant that plays the role of the cosmological constant.
 As in the case of the Fock--Stueckelberg formalism for the relativistic particle, the approaches to unimodular gravity can be seen as particular modifications of general relativity, whereby one adds new degrees of freedom and modifies the local symmetry group, which leads to a relaxation of the original constraints.

 Evidently, this type of modification is not restricted to gravitational theories.
-In principle, one can apply the Fock--Stueckelberg reasoning to any first-class initial-value constraint, i.e., to any canonical gauge theory.
+In principle, one can apply the Fock--Stueckelberg reasoning to any canonical gauge theory.
 We will variously refer to such treatments of canonical gauge theories as the Fock--Stueckelberg theory, approach, mechanism, or method.
 One simple example can be done for electromagnetism, as discussed by the authors of \cite{Kaplan} and \cite{Kaplan1} in the article \cite{Kaplan2}, where they relaxed the standard vacuum Gauss-law constraint, ${\rm div} \vec{E}=0$, replacing it by

 where $\vec{E}$ is the electric field and $\rho$ encodes the now relaxed (possibly nonzero) value of the constraint.
 It can be interpreted as an electric charge density.
 With this relaxation, they observed the ``emergence of charge without matter.''
 This is, again, an iteration of the Fock--Stueckelberg approach and, as a matter of fact, the theory of electrodynamics without the Gauss-law constraint was already considered by Dirac in 1951 \cite{Dirac}.
 Dirac showed in \cite{Dirac} that, by discarding the Gauss-law constraint, one acquires an additional degree of freedom, which can be identified with the electron.
 The ideas of Dirac's new electrodynamics were further developed by many authors (see, e.g., \cite{post,post1,post11,post2,post3}).